 Fingers crossed they’ll update the app with more templates, I’d love one for gift tags, banners, or monograms.

 5. Straightforward Supply Lists

 When I was getting started there were a few times when I got into a project before realizing I didn’t have what I needed.
 So obviously things just didn’t turn out as well as they could.
 I’d get out the Easy Press only to realize the cat had curled up on the shirt I planned to use.
 You know, life stuff.

 I love that they included a lint roller in the supplies for iron on projects!
 Just use the lists that are specific to the type of material you’re cutting and project you have in mind and you are set!

 I’ve been wanting to get my mother into using a Cricut but have imagined her being frustrated trying to learn Design Space.
-With Smart materials she wouldn’t have to learn a thing about mats!
+With Smart materials like Smart iron-on she wouldn’t have to learn a thing about mats!
 This new app rounds out the Joy and now it is a great entry point for her.
 I’m convinced she’ll be as hooked as I am.